A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: Parabolic lapse gauges

-We now state our main monotonicity theorem for solutions to the linear equations of Prop.~\ref{P:PARABOLICLINEARIZEDCMCEQUATIONS}.
-It is a direct analog of Theorem~\ref{T:L2MONTONICITY}.
-The theorem involves the following energies and norms, which provide slightly different estimates for the lapse compared to the CMC gauge.
-The main point is that we are no longer able to obtain control over the highest-order analog of $\| \partial^2 \LapseRenormalized \|_{L_{\gKasner}^2}$ because of the nature of parabolic energy estimates.
-We are, however, able to control a spacetime integral of the highest-order analog of $\partial^2 \LapseRenormalized,$ which is provided by the highest-order analog of the first term on the second line of the right-hand side of \eqref{E:TOPORDERLAPSEENERGYESTIMATE}.
+In our analysis of solutions, we will use the energies and norms featured in the next two definitions.
+These controlling quantities lead to slightly different estimates for the lapse compared to the CMC gauge.
+The main point is that we are no longer able to obtain control of the highest-order analog of $\| \partial^2 \LapseRenormalized \|_{L_{\gKasner}^2}$ because of the nature of parabolic energy estimates.
+We are, however, able to control a spacetime integral of the highest-order analog of $\partial^2 \LapseRenormalized$, which is provided by the highest-order analog of the first term on the second line of the right-hand side of \eqref{E:TOPORDERLAPSEENERGYESTIMATE}.